aayushpanta/StockTrading/readme.md

 P.S.
 Select interpreter using Command Palete (Ctrl+Shift+P) from path env\Scripts\python.exe

 ## What each file does?
-environment.py -> Custumizes the environment,
+environment.py -> Custumizes the environment
 trading.py -> Code for backend training and prediction
 flaskstuff.py -> Runs the application
 plotvalues.py -> Select models and compare
+train.db -> database for recording the training models